 Treatment Options for Early Stage Prostate Cancer

-In ZERO’s annual survey more than half (54%) of the patient/survivors had support when making a treatment decision from someone not on their medical team (wife, partner, friend, etc.) Of that group, nearly all (80%) were wife/spouse/partner.
+In ZERO’s annual survey more than half (54%) of the patient/survivors had support when making a treatment decision from someone not on their medical team (wife, partner, friend, etc.).
+Of those, nearly all (80%) were a wife/spouse/partner.

 Most men with early stage prostate cancer have several treatment options.
 To learn more about the treatment options here, visit our treatment section.
 The most common treatment options for early stage, or localized, prostate cancer include:

-- Is the close monitoring of the status of your prostate cancer through regular office visits and repeat medical tests, such as the PSA test and the prostate biopsy.
+- Active Surveillance is the close monitoring of the status of your prostate cancer through regular office visits and repeat medical tests, such as the PSA test and the prostate biopsy.

-- A radical prostatectomy is the removal of the entire prostate by a surgeon.
+- Surgery usually involves a radical prostatectomy, which is the removal of the entire prostate by a surgeon.

-- The use of radiation to destroy the cancer cells in the prostate while leaving the prostate in the body.
+- Radiation therapy uses radiation to destroy the cancer cells in the prostate while leaving the prostate in the body.

-- Or high intensity focused ultrasound uses heat to kill the prostate cancer cells.
+- HIFU, or high intensity focused ultrasound, uses heat to kill the prostate cancer cells.
 At this time, HIFU is not approved by the FDA for treatment of prostate cancer in the U.S.